quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part45_5.4_Quaternions.md

 #### Frustum
 A frustum is a group of six planes that define a truncated pyramid shape.
 Frusta are commonplace in 3D rendering because they conveniently define the viewable region of the 3D world when rendered via a perspective projection from the point of view of a virtual camera.

-Four of the planes bound the edges of the screen space, while the other two planes represent the near and far clipping planes (i.e., they define the minimum and maximum \( z \) coordinates possible for any visible point).
+Four of the planes bound the edges of the screen space, while the other two planes represent the near and far clipping planes (i.e., they define the minimum and maximum $z$ coordinates possible for any visible point).
 A convenient representation of a frustum is an array of six planes, each represented in point-normal form.

 :p What are the key components of a frustum?